Want to listen to LibreTime's output stream? Click Listen below the On Air light.

 If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the end arrow icon, to the right of the Trashcan.

 To cancel the current show completely, click the red button to the right again.
-A pop-up window will ask you to confirm the cancellation, as this action cannot be undone.
+A pop-up window will ask you to confirm the cancellation, as this action can't be undone.

 Adding content to a running show

 After you have found the items that you want using the search tools, you can then drag and drop them from the library table on the left side of the page into the shows on the right side, including the current playing show.